vusecpl/vusecpl.github.io/_posts/2024-06-29-type-refutations.md

 counterexamples hard.
 We now have to show that *any* possible solution for the unknown refinement will lead to a typing failure.

 Haystack solves this problem via a new notion we call *must-instantiation*.
-For example, in our example function `test1`, we know that *any* solution to the unknown refinement *must* at least contain inhabitant `3`, as it is contained in the list `[4, 3, 2, 1]`.
+To illustrate, in our example function `test1`, we know that *any* solution to the unknown refinement *must* at least contain inhabitant `3`, as it is contained in the list `[4, 3, 2, 1]`.
 Since we also know that the unknown refinement must imply that all values are even, this alone is enough to ensure that any possible